 OK, so below you'll find a convenient list of types of blog posts to create for your blog.
 Pick one or two and go create something truly magical for your readers.

-Case studies articles can be very powerful, because when crafted with care, they can provide immense value to the reader.
+Case study articles can be very powerful because when crafted with care, they can provide an immense amount of value to the reader.

-A well-written and well researched case study has all the information, insights, statistics, resources readers need to learn anything and possibly everything about a given topic.
+A well-written and well researched case study has all the information, insights, statistics, resources readers need to learn anything and possibly everything about a given specific topic or subject.

 Some classic examples of successful blogs that create high-value case studies include NeilPatel.com and MatthewWoodWard.com.

-If you want to know where to get relevant data and statistics for your blog posts, check out this post.
+If you want to know where to get relevant data and statistics to use in your blog posts, then check out this post.